sses7757/Althea/README.md

   - `Althea` -- basic definitions such as the abstract runtime API class to be inherited by all APIs in all modules and the abstract storage structures and classes used across the whole library are defined in the base namespce `Althea`
   - `Althea.Storage` -- native storage related structures and classes which provide a unified and easy-to-use interface for accessing and manipulating memory blocks and local/remote files on different devices
   - `Althea.NativeTypes` -- interfaces, implementations and helper methods for native types used to communicate with interfaces of heavy computations which also provides support for possible future real and complex types
-  - `Althea.Arrays` -- interfaces for vectors, matrices and tensors and their concrete classes
+  - `Althea.Arrays` -- interfaces of vectors, matrices and tensors and their abstracts classes
     - `Vectors`
     - `Matrices`
     - `Tensors`